Minnesota health officials urge businesses to boost COVID-19 compliance

 The Minnesota Department of Health this spring steered as many workers as possible into contact tracing — which involves identifying close contacts of infected people to alert them to their risk — but is pulling some back into environmental health roles so they can inspect and educate businesses on requirements for reducing the threat of COVID-19.

-Health officials are concerned about a recent uptick in cases involving young adults and teenagers, though.
-The state reported another 499 lab-confirmed cases of COVID-19 on Monday, bringing the state’s total in the pandemic to 42,772.
+Health officials are concerned, however, about a recent uptick in cases involving young adults and teenagers.
+The state reported another 499 lab-confirmed cases of COVID-19 on Monday, bringing the state's total in the pandemic to 42,772.

 That total represents a 70% increase from the case count on June 1, but the number of cases involving people 29 and younger has increased 118% in that same time frame.